kclick91/Swiss-Army-Knife-Learning-Interface/README.md

 # Swiss-Army-Knife-Learning-Interface
-An interface for programming Artifcial Intelligence that is easy to understand from a human point of view.
+An interface for implementing the different types of actions that a computer program would need to take from human's point of view.